Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 Insured person

-The persons defined in Part III, not just whoever bought the policy.
+The persons protected by the UM/UIM section as defined by the policy, not just whoever bought the policy.

 Exhaustion

-The form's requirement that applicable bodily-injury liability limits be paid out by judgment or settlement before UIM payment is owed.
+A policy requirement that applicable bodily-injury liability limits be paid by judgment or settlement before UIM benefits are payable.

 Offset

-A reduction claimed by the insurer because other sums have already been paid.
+A reduction or credit claimed by an insurer because other sums have been paid.
+Colorado law limits setoffs against available UM/UIM coverage.

 Derivative claim

-A claim arising out of injury to another person, such as consortium or wrongful death.
+A claim arising out of injury to another person, such as loss of consortium or wrongful death.

 Bottom line

-UM/UIM is a separate first-party protection that can become critical when the at-fault driver has no insurance, denied coverage, insolvency, a hit-and-run status, or limits too low to cover the real bodily-injury damages.
-Read the declarations page, policy language, offsets, consent rules, and exhaustion terms before settling anything.
+UM/UIM is separate first-party protection that can become critical when the at-fault driver has no insurance, denied coverage, insolvency, hit-and-run status, or limits too low to cover the real bodily-injury damages.
+Read the declarations page, policy language, consent rules, exhaustion terms, anti-setoff protections, and liability-disclosure materials before settling anything.

 About this page

-This page provides public-interest educational information and commentary.
+This page provides public-interest educational information and commentary for Colorado auto-insurance readers.
 It is not legal advice, does not create an attorney-client relationship, and is not a substitute for advice from a qualified attorney.
-Every claim depends on its own facts, policies, deadlines, endorsements, and governing law.
+Every UM/UIM claim depends on its own facts, policies, endorsements, deadlines, settlement documents, consent communications, damages proof, and governing law.

 VictimsGuide.com